Updated on: May 9th, 2022

-An Eway bill will act as an effective tool to check on tax evasion at various points and to track the movement of goods.
-The transporter has to ensure that a copy of tax invoice or a bill of supply should be carried when an e-way bill is not required to be generated.
+An e-way bill will act as an effective tool to check tax evasion at various points and track the movement of goods.
+The transporter has to ensure that a copy of the tax invoice or a bill of supply should be carried when an e-way bill is not required to be generated.

-An insight of how eway bill acts as a tax evasion tool can be seen from an instance.
-If some raw material is being transported from Karnataka to Tamil Nadu where it is processed into finished goods and sold, the state which the should receive the revenue is Tamil Nadu because it is the state of consumption.
+An insight into how the e-way bill acts as a tax evasion tool can be seen from an instance.
+If some raw material is being transported from Karnataka to Tamil Nadu, where it is processed into finished goods and sold, the state in which they should receive the revenue is Tamil Nadu because it is the state of consumption.
 Whereas, if half of the finished goods are transported to another state, say Kerala and then sold there, then the revenue share belongs to Kerala.
 This is where the e-way bill comes into use.
 It helps us clearly know the movement of goods in every state and thus helps prevent tax evasion.
 Hence, the e-way bill is an important document that facilitates the movement of goods from one place to another.

 An e-way bill can be generated electronically by uploading relevant details, including the type of goods, the HSN code, quantity and taxable value, details of the recipient, details of the transporter, vehicle number etc. The taxpayer/ transporter must generate an e-way bill before the movement of goods commences.
-Therefore, it is needless to say that if a taxpayer is covered under mandatory provisions, the goods should, at all times be covered by an Eway bill.
-But if not, then he is required to carry cop of tax invoice or the valid document stated under the Invoicing provisions of GST laws.
+Therefore, it is needless to say that if a taxpayer is covered under mandatory provisions, the goods should, at all times, be covered by an e-way bill.
+But if not, then he is required to carry a copy of a tax invoice or the valid document stated under the Invoicing provisions of GST laws.

 Specific goods that are exempt from eway bill rules are:

 Other transactional cases where eway bill is not required are: